-- (32) Third-country nationals or stateless persons who have requested international protection in one Member State may try to request international protection in another Member State for many years to come.
+- (32)Third-country nationals or stateless persons who have requested international protection in one Member State may try to request international protection in another Member State for many years to come.
 Therefore, the maximum period during which biometric [...] data should be kept by the Central System should be of considerable length.
-Given that most third-country nationals or stateless persons who have stayed in the Union for several years will have obtained a settled status or even citizenship of a Member State after that period, a period of ten years should be considered a reasonable period for the storage of biometric [...] data. - (32a) Persons registered for the purpose of conducting an admission procedure under Regulation (EU) No XXX/XXX [Resettlement Regulation] and persons granted international protection or a humanitarian status under national law through a national resettlement scheme may try to subsequently register for admission with another Member State, or subsequently apply for international protection in another Member State.
+Given that most third-country nationals or stateless persons who have stayed in the Union for several years will have obtained a settled status or even citizenship of a Member State after that period, a period of ten years should be considered a reasonable period for the storage of biometric [...] data. - (32a) Persons admitted in accordance with registered for the purpose of conducting an admission procedure under Regulation (EU) No XXX/XXX [Resettlement Regulation] or admitted in accordance with and persons granted international protection or a humanitarian status under national law through a national resettlement scheme may try to subsequently register for admission with another Member State, or subsequently apply for international protection in another Member State.
 Therefore, the maximum period during which biometric data should be kept in the Central System should be of considerable length.
-Given that most third country nationals or stateless persons who were admitted to and resided in the Union for several years will have obtained a settled status or even citizenship of a Member State, a period of ten years should be considered reasonable for the storage of biometric data from the moment the biometric data is taken.
-16 - (32b) Given that third-country nationals or stateless persons who during the last three years prior to admission have been refused admission to a Member State under the Regulation (EU) No XXX/XXX [Resettlement Regulation], the data should be stored for a period of three years from the date on which the negative conclusion on admission was reached.
-This should guarantee the effective application of these refusal grounds in Regulation (EU) No XXX/XXX [Resettlement Regulation].
+Given that most third country nationals or stateless persons who were admitted to and resided in the Union for several years will have obtained a settled status or even citizenship of a Member State, a period of ten years should be considered reasonable for the storage of biometric data from the moment the biometric data is taken.15 - (32b) Where a Given that third-country nationals or a stateless persons who during the last three years prior to admission have has been refused admission to a Member State under the Regulation (EU) No XXX/XXX [Resettlement Regulation], the data should be stored for a period of three years 16 from the date on which the negative conclusion on admission was reached.
+This will assist with should guarantee the effective application of these refusal grounds in Regulation (EU) No XXX/XXX [Resettlement Regulation].17